kubecost/docs/install-and-configure/install/multi-cluster/federated-etl/thanos-migration-guide.md

 * Once Aggregator is enabled, all queries hit the Aggregator container and NOT cost-model via the reverse proxy.
 * ETL Utils does not destroy the Thanos data, it creates additional directories in the object store.
 * For larger environments, the StorageClass must have 1GBPS throughput.
-* Having enough storage is important and will vary based on environment.
+* Having enough storage is critically important and will vary based on environment.
+Bias towards a larger value for `aggregatorDBStorage.storageRequest` at the beginning and cut it down if persistent low utilization is observed.

-## Prerequisites
+## Transition process

 To migrate from Thanos multi-cluster federated architecture to Aggregator, users *must* complete the following steps:

 ### Step 1: Use the existing Thanos object store or create a new dedicated object store

-This object store is where the ETL backups will be pushed to from the primary cluster's cost-model.
+This object store will be where the ETL backups will be pushed to from the primary cluster's cost-model.
+If you are using a metric Federation tool which does not require an object store, or otherwise do noy want to use an existing Thanos object store, you will have to create a new one.

-### Step 2: Enable [ETL Backups](https://docs.kubecost.com/install-and-configure/install/etl-backup#google-cloud-storage) on the *primary cluster only*.
+### Step 2: Enable ETL backups on the *primary cluster only*

-This ensures we persist historical data in durable storage (outside of Thanos) and stores the data in a format consumable by the ETL Utils container.
+Enabling [ETL backups](/install-and-configure/install/etl-backup/etl-backup.md#google-cloud-storage) ensures Kubecost persists historical data in durable storage (outside of Thanos) and stores the data in a format consumable by the ETL Utils container.
 The ETL Utils container transforms that data and writes it to a separate location in the object store for consumption by Aggregator.

 ```
 kubecostModel: